 Teronya Holmes, a native and current resident of Kingsport, Tennessee, is dedicated to helping find solutions to address the problem of addiction and its effects.
 Her own personal experience with a short-term physiological dependency upon opioids after major surgery opened her eyes to the the bio-psycho-spiritual effects of substance use disorders and how important it is that we find solutions, so that those suffering may truly recover and flourish.
 As executive director of the Holy Friendship Collaborative, a precursor to Uplift Appalachia, she worked in collaboration with the Church, communities, and organizations throughout the Appalachian Highlands.
 Her goal is still to faithfully discern and address the problem of addiction in biblically-inspired ways.
 Teronya also serves on the board of directors for ONE Tennessee and on the advisory board of the ETSU/Ballad Health Strong BRAIN Institute.

 Dave Persinger is an Elder and small group leader at Heritage Baptist Church.
-He and his wife Becky have been fostering children for several years, most of whom are in foster care due to parental struggles with problematic substance use and incarceration.
+He and his wife Becky have two grown daughters, a son in high school, and have been fostering children for several year.
+Most of the children are in foster care due to parental struggles with problematic substance use and incarceration.
+They recently adopted a child who has been in their care for several years.
 Dave feels a calling to address the issues faced by people affected by drugs and alcohol.

 Becky Haas is an international presenter of trauma informed care and the Adverse Childhood Experiences (ACEs) study as well as a pioneer in successfully developing trauma informed communities.
 Previously, she spent over two decades as a church staff member.
 Since, she has led large grants with a police department to reduce drug-related c